It is a government backed savings scheme that is designed to help you save towards your first home and your retirement.

 You will have the option of using your Lifetime ISA as either a cash or stocks and shares ISA, but not an innovative finance ISA.

-The bonus will be calculated and paid at the end of the 2017/18 tax year, so you will earn 25% of any amount you pay in up to £4,000 each year.
+The bonus will be calculated and paid monthly, so you will earn 25% of the amount you pay in over a year up to £4,000.

 For example, before interest is added, if you pay in £4,000 during the first year, your balance would increase to £5,000 with the 25% bonus.
 If you added another £4,000 the next year, you would get another £1,000 bonus making your total savings £10,000.